alexpanetta/registryautomation/README.md

 # registryautomation
-Automates downloading of dividend documents from the financial year.\n Personal project to showcase Playwright and also makes tax time easier.
+Automates downloading of dividend documents from the financial year.\
+Personal project to showcase Playwright and also makes tax time easier.\

 Completed: Computershare